 Give the Employer What He Needs

 The employer’s perspective is simple: He needs to find a qualified person to fill a vacant position.
 If you are qualified, and maybe even experienced enough to fit the bill, there is no reason he shouldn’t want to meet you.
-Unless, of course, you’ve sent him a badly-written resume that doesn’t clearly show him how you are qualified and experienced to meet his needs.
+Unless, of course, you’ve sent him a vaguely-written resume that doesn’t clearly show him how you are qualified and experienced to meet his needs.

 If you haven’t read my article, 5 Mistakes Almost Everyone Makes on Their Resume, do it now!